 What if you reach an agreement?

 The terms of any agreement will be recorded in writing in a Family Settlement Conference Record.
 This Conference Record will form part of the court file.
 It will have the same effect as a Court Order.

 If it seems that the parties are unlikely to agree on a way to resolve the dispute, the judge may direct that a trial date be scheduled to decide one or more issues.
 The judge may also begin to discuss matters related to a trial.

-Final trials are scheduled to conclude applications that cannot be settled at a Case Conference or by mediation outside the court.
+Final trials are scheduled to conclude applications that cannot be settled at a Family Management Conference, a Settlement Conference, or by mediation outside the court.
 At a final trial the judge may also consider issues dealt with in any interim orders that have been made, if there is additional or new information.

-There are two important rules that apply in Case Conferences.
+There are two important rules that apply in Settlement Conferences.

-If there has been violence in the relationship you or your lawyer can tell the judge that a Family Case Conference would not be appropriate, or that it should be held in a courtroom in the presence of a Sheriff, or by telephone.
+If there has been violence in the relationship you or your lawyer can tell the judge that a Family Settlement Conference would not be appropriate, or that it should be held in a courtroom in the presence of a Sheriff, or by telephone or video-conference.

 This article provides general information only and should not be used authority in court proceedings or as a substitute for legal advice.